World-Check Verify

 Screen a name and review the screening results

-Assuming you have successfully made your first API request, you can follow below steps to screen a name using World-Check Verify through your Postman by submitting a screening request and review the screening results within the response.
+Assuming you have successfully made your first API request, you can follow the steps shown in How to perform a full screen tutorial to screen a name using Postman and review the screening results within the response.

 Back to top